Teeth Grinding In Your Sleep

 The good news is bruxism is a very treatable condition, and we have many options for dealing with bruxism here at Williams & Hamman Orthodontics.
 Simply being aware of this habit and knowing what triggers your teeth grinding to occur can help you identify what solutions may work best.

-try to avoid stress
+Try to avoid stress

 With stress being the most frequent cause of teeth grinding, a common proactive treatment for bruxism at our office is a custom-fitted overnight mouthguard, which acts as a protective barrier to prevent your teeth from making direct contact.
 Also known as a bite splint, it is designed so that the splint wears down at night instead of your teeth bearing the impact.
 Though mouth guards can be worn during the day, this treatment is typically introduced to prevent teeth grinding in your sleep.
 So, what solutions are there to explore if you suffer during the day?